NoemPHP/state-machine-interface/docs/README.md

 ```
 This is the primary way to interface the application logic with the state machine.
 Whenever state-dependent behaviour or data is required,
-a corresponding action can be requested from the state machine
+a corresponding action can be requested from the state machine.

-It is meant to serve as a generic and flexible entrypoint for any use case.
-It is a good idea to wrap this method with
+It is meant to serve as a generic and flexible entrypoint for any use case, so it is a good idea to wrap this method with
-more explicit sugar methods:
+more explicit sugar methods to directly address the usage scenarios of your specific state machine.

 ```php
 namespace Noem\State;